DevanshBansal1604/OCRWeb/README.md

 ## How to install and Run
 Firstly setup a Virtual Environment by following the below steps:
-1. Open Terminal with Run as Administrator, and enter command ``` Set-ExecutionPolicy RemoteSigned ```.
+1. Open Windows Powershell with Run as Administrator, and enter command ``` Set-ExecutionPolicy RemoteSigned ```.
 2. Then install virtualenv, by using command ``` pip install virtualenv ```.
 3. Go to the folder, where you want to create the folder for your website.
 (Let it be named as 'VirtualEnv' (You can choose any name!)).
 4. Open Terminal in that folder and run command ``` virtualenv <folder_name> ``` (Let <folder_name> be 'venv_folder').